International Moving Company to the Netherlands

 Options include less than full container loads, full container loads (20’ or 40’ containers), oversized freight for special items that don’t fit into containers, and air shipments.

-SDC International Shipping is a large relocation service provider and sends containers to Rotterdam on a regular basis, and it can offer its clients the ability to send almost any sized shipment.
 Have you decided to add a few more items?
 Perhaps you are concerned that everything won’t fit into a single container?
 Not a problem.
-SDC has you covered and will get any sized shipment to the Netherlands in an efficient fashion.
+SDC International Shipping is a large relocation service provider and sends containers to Rotterdam regularly.
+It can offer its clients the ability to send almost any sized shipment.
+SDC has you covered and will get any sized shipment to the Netherlands efficiently.